codelast/raspberry-pi/real-time-clock/README.md

-Slight modification to the ds1302.c shipped with WiringPi to work with the DS1302 Real-Time Clock module.
+Slight modification to the ds1302.c shipped with WiringPi to work better with the DS1302 Real-Time Clock module.

 Usage instruction:
 * ./ds1302.sh：print the date & time stored in DS1302 module